I’ll be loving you forever…

 His name was Joey McIntyre.

 I was a Joey girl.
 He was the youngest member of the band, the cutest (in my opinion), the fun one.
-He’s wear a hat with the top cut out of it, a leather jacket with a smiley face on the back of it and the band itself was my first rebellion against the rest of my family’s preference towards what I can only describe as elevator music.
+He’d wear a hat with the top cut out of it, a leather jacket with a smiley face on the back of it and the band itself was my first rebellion against the rest of my family’s preference towards what my eight year old self could only describe as elevator music.

 Of course, like many girls I went through the stages.
-At age nine I was in love but by age eleven I was done with them.
-Love turned to hate and denial and love shifted from Joey McIntyre to Zack Morris (NOT Mark Paul Gosselaar mind, Zack Morris).
-In grade school as part of a play about heroes “Hangin Tough” was part of the score and we all reluctantly sang it and refused to dance.
-Later though the hate turned back into love and nostalgia as we anxiously awaited their solo efforts and were crushed when VH1’s Bands Reunited failed to reunite them.
-We waited, hoping upon hope that someday they would put everything aside and come back together and bubblegum rock once again.
+At age nine I was in love with Joey and NKOTB but by age eleven I was done with them.
+Love turned to hate and hate to denial and my affections shifted from Joey McIntyre to Zack Morris of Saved by the Bell (NOT Mark Paul Gosselaar mind you, Zack Morris).
+In grade school as part of a play about heroes “Hangin Tough” was part of the score and we all reluctantly sang it and refused to dance to it.
+Later though that hate turned back into love and love turned to nostalgia as we anxiously awaited their solo efforts and were crushed when VH1’s Bands Reunited failed to reunite them all.
+We waited, hoping upon hope that someday the New Kids would put everything aside and come back together and bubblegum rock once again.

 And tonight, tonight was the night.